BittieTasks/BittieTasks/legal/terms-of-service.md

 - No platform fees for direct payments
 - Users assume all risks and responsibilities for direct payment arrangements

-### Payment Method Choice
+### Payment Method Choice and Money Transmission Compliance
 TaskParent operates as a marketplace platform and does not control or require exclusive use of platform payment processing.
 Users have the freedom to negotiate payment terms and methods directly with each other.

+**Money Transmission Compliance**:
+- Platform payment processing operates under applicable state money transmission licenses where required
+- Payment processing provided by licensed third-party processors (Stripe, etc.)
+- Consumer protection disclosures: Users have right to dispute charges and request refunds per processor policies

+### Payment Disputes and Chargebacks
+- **Platform Payments**: Disputes handled through payment processor (Stripe) dispute resolution
+- **Chargeback Rights**: Users may request chargebacks through their credit card company or bank
+- **Direct Payments**: TaskParent not responsible for disputes over direct payments between users
+- **Refund Policy**: Platform fees non-refundable except for proven platform error

-### Tax Responsibilities
+### Tax Responsibilities and Reporting
-- Users responsible for all applicable taxes
+- **User Responsibility**: Users responsible for all applicable federal, state, and local taxes
-- 1099 forms issued for payments over $600 annually
+- **1099 Reporting**: TaskParent issues 1099 forms for platform payments over $600 annually
-- Users must provide accurate tax identification information
+- **Tax Information**: Users must provide accurate Social Security Number or Tax ID
+- **Business License**: Task Providers responsible for obtaining required business licenses
+- **Sales Tax**: Users responsible for applicable sales tax in their jurisdiction

 ## 8. PRIVACY AND DATA PROTECTION